JanCimWay/hangman/README.md

 | Win game | no | congatulation message with players name | congatulation message with players name | Yes |
 | Win game | no | show small menu | show small menu | Yes |

+### Solved bugs

+* in the start menu there was a problem that menu accepted value 0, as the criteria was only that value can not be bigger as 3.
+Solved by adding, that value can not be as well smaller as 1
+* If user went to "instructions" and there in the menu choose "quit", then he would firstly repeatedly see the main menu and he would have to press 3 one more time.
+It was solved by removing else in if function and "brake" moving right under if function
+* If at the first step user made a mistake, it was not accepted as mistake, because of syntax error.
+It was assigned with == (mistakes == 1), the problem was solved by replacing == with +=

+### Remaining bugs

+* All bugs have been solved

 ## Credits

 * Mentor Mitko Bachvarov